 Add Cluster

-This page provides comprehensive instructions on how to integrate a new cluster into the KubeRocketCI workloads.
+This page provides comprehensive instructions on how to integrate an external cluster into the KubeRocketCI workloads.
 By doing so, it creates an opportunity for users to employ multi-cluster deployment, thereby facilitating the segregation of different environments across various clusters.

 Prerequisites